tensorflow/agents/tf_agents/examples/dqn/README.md

 **Addendum**

 Below is the git hash and version of TensorFlow used to get the results above.
 This is here as an audit trail.
+The files have since moved making using this hash even less advisable.

 ```shell
 # After checking out the code above and before building the docker execute the following: